6 Things To Do in Lunenburg, Canada

 1 Visit the Fisheries Museum of the Atlantic

 This museum highlights the history of fishing and the Lunenburg and Nova Scotia maritime industries.
-It has a variety of exhibits, including a replica of a fishing schooner, a working boatyard, and a gallery of marine art.
+It offers a variety of exhibits.
+These include a replica of a fishing schooner, a working boatyard, and a marine art gallery.

 2 Spend time on the Waterfront

 Lunenburg’s waterfront is a beautiful place to take a stroll.
-You can admire the town’s colorful houses, watch the fishing boats come and go, and enjoy the views of the harbor.
+You can admire the town’s colorful houses.
+Watch the fishing boats come and go.
+Enjoy the views of the harbor.
 You’ll even find old-world craftsman handcrafting boats along the shoreline with hand tools.

 A man bends over a small unpainted, new wooden boat